Essays in Tribute to J. Valentine Rice

 Whether it is the teaching of Irish, the involvement of the churches in education, the points system or the managerialism and “edunomics” of the universities, educational debate is vigorous and often passionate.
 The diversity of the themes of the contributions seems, on a first viewing, to indicate the lack of a common theme.
 On closer reflection, however, Val Rice’s lifelong commitment to a view of education that must always be broad enough to encompass the many ways in which it aids genuine human flourishing, shines through.

-These essays are examples of the ways in which colleagues and students have responded to his influence as teacher, mentor, advocate and friend as they continue to work and engage in the broad field of education.
+These essays are examples of the ways in which colleagues and students have responded to the influence of J Valentine Rice as teacher, mentor, advocate and friend as they continue to work and engage in the broad field of education.